 + PRO: A mix of cultures

 Abu Dhabi is home to a hodgepodge of different nationalities, each contributing to the jumble of languages and dress, not to mention food and cultures.
 Navigating the mix and mayhem can be one of the best things about living in the capital of the United Arab Emirates, as one can only learn and grow amid so many influences.

 - CON: A mix of cultures

-With all those nationalities and different languages, comes communication problems and culture shock.
+With all those nationalities and different languages come communication problems and culture shock.
 A relaxed attitude, willingness to learn and empathy will equip an expat for life in Abu Dhabi.

 Accommodation in Abu Dhabi

 - CON: High rents and few living options

-- CON: It will be hard to describe where one lives
+- CON: It will be difficult to describe where one lives

 Street addresses in Abu Dhabi can be confusing.
 Although the city is divided into different zones and sectors, with streets in each sector numbered, everyone generally still relies on a system of landmarks to explain their address.
 Many people have their mail delivered to their office, but that still leaves food, furniture, guests and a host of other items that need to get to one’s home.
 It is best to figure out a good way to describe where one lives as soon as possible.

 Lifestyle in Abu Dhabi

 + PRO: Travel opportunities

 Some of the most breathtaking and interesting locations in the world are less than a four-hour flight away: the Ethiopian capital Addis Ababa, destinations throughout the Middle East, much of India, Nepal and Sri Lanka, Turkey, Greece, and so much more.
 People in Abu Dhabi take a lot of vacations, particularly during the hot summer months.

 + PRO: A wealth of hospitality options